HLTAID011 Provide First Aid

 Faster certificates sent directly – We have a dedicated certificate team that works round the clock to ensure your certificate is processed and issued faster.
 All you have to do is log into your student portal to download it.

-Industry recognised qualifications – All our CPR, First Aid and Childcare First Aid courses are accredited and recognised by industry.
+Industry recognised qualifications – All our CPR, First Aid and Childcare First Aid courses are accredited and recognised by the industry.
 Your First Aid Pro certificate can be used to instantly prove your certification to anyone who needs to see it.

 Adelaide’s First Aid Training Experts

-Delivering high quality first aid training is the cornerstone of our business and we pride ourselves on our exception student satisfaction rate.
+Delivering high-quality first aid training is the cornerstone of our business and we pride ourselves on our exception student satisfaction rate.
 Ask around and our students will likely tell you our trainers are friendly, knowledgeable and make first aid training relevant and fun and our customer service and support is sublime.

 2020 Student Survey